byuflowlab/undergrad-onboarding/497R/README.md

 ## Project Tracks

 ME EN 497R can take multiple tracks depending on student interests.
-Currently, we have 2 major tracks available: Airframe Design, and Rotor Design.
 You can find descriptions of these tracks [here](./track_descriptions)

 ## Course Outline (16 Weeks Total)

 The following outline of assignment requirements/outcomes for auxiliary research skills used in the FLOW Lab, regardless of the specific track chosen.
 It should also be noted that these are cumulative, so the requirements of earlier assignments are assumed to be required for later assignments.
+These assignments are meant to be a miniature version of the process followed by graduate students.

 ---